LiamYoungRWO/JH-Engineering-Jagiellonian-MedTech/README.md

 # 🌯 Medical Technical Solutions in Learning

-This repository contains an extensive R script designed for medical data analysis.
+This repository contains Python, Typesctipt, and R scripts designed for medical data analysis.
 The script is built to handle real-world medical data, focusing on patient information related to various conditions and treatments.

-### Features
+### Features: R Script

 * Data Pre-processing: Cleans and filters out irrelevant or incomplete records.
 * Exploratory Data Analysis (EDA): Provides summary statistics and basic analyses.